Family Motor Coach Association: Membership

 Membership in FMCA is contingent upon ownership of a self-contained RV — a recreational vehicle that contains all the conveniences of a home, including cooking, sleeping, and permanent sanitary facilities.
 These can be original-manufacture RVs, or conversions from other types of vehicle, of which buses are the most common.
+Those contemplating purchasing an RV can join as Pathfinders and use the benefits of FMCA while they learn about the life and decide what RV best suits their needs.

 In 2017, FMCA's members passed a historic vote.
 Previously, the club was open to motorhome owners only.
 Through the vote, the membership voted to expand the club's membership criteria.

-FMCA has more than 100,000 members from every state of the U.S.A as well as Canada, Mexico, Great Britain, and beyond.
-FMCA also has roughly 2,500 commercial members — dealers, suppliers, manufacturers, campgrounds, service facilities, and other firms servicing the RV owner or the RV industry.
-Most members are only occasional users, while others live in their coaches full-time.
+FMCA has approximately 80,000 members from every state of the US as well as Canada, Mexico, Great Britain, and beyond.
+FMCA also has roughly 1,500 commercial members — dealers, suppliers, manufacturers, campgrounds, service facilities, and other firms servicing the RV owner or the RV industry.
+Most members are only occasional users, while others live in their RVs full-time.

 Code of Ethics

-Every member of FMCA agrees to follow the Association’s Code of Ethics, which requires members to comply with all federal, state, and local laws and regulations governing the ownership and use of RVs.
+Every member of FMCA agrees to follow the Association's Code of Ethics, which requires members to comply with all federal, state, and local laws and regulations governing the ownership and use of RVs.
 The Code of Ethics also calls for members to be "good neighbors, careful and responsible RV owners and operators, and good citizens of our communities."